Cron, Miller homer in ninth, lift Rays over Tigers 3-2

 TRAINER'S ROOM

-Tigers: 1B Miguel Cabrera (bicep tightness) and CF Leonys Martin (hamstring) both missed Monday's game and are listed as day-to-day. ...
+Tigers: CF Leonys Martin was out of the lineup with a sore hamstring but pinch ran in the ninth inning. ...
+Cabrera is listed as day-to-day. ...
 LHP Daniel Norris, who is scheduled to undergo groin surgery, was placed on the 60-day disabled list.
 The Tigers recalled LHP Chad Bell from Triple-A Toledo.

 UP NEXT